 For security purposes, we ask students to avoid keeping cash in their rooms.
-Students should have a bank account with a debit card or obtain a credit card to cover unforeseen expenses not covered by the SRE account.
+Students should have a bank account with a debit card or obtain a credit card to cover unforeseen expenses.
 Having a debit or credit card available for college applications and SAT and/or ACT test fees will expedite the application process.